msuribec/AnalisisNumerico/README.md

 must be entered as 1,2,3 and the y values as 1,4,9

-![Window for interpolation methods](https://i.imgur.com/ZzTEg6f.png)
+![Window for interpolation methods](https://i.imgur.com/ZzTEg6f.png) Window for interpolation methods

-![Example of input for the Vandermonde method](https://i.imgur.com/4SXIl0B.png)
+![Example of input for the Vandermonde method](https://i.imgur.com/4SXIl0B.png) Example of input for the Vandermonde method

 Systems of equations
 ---------------------